 Observations made with your 5 senses form the foundation of the scientific method for kids.

-5 SENSES ACTIVITIES
+SETTING UP 5 SENSES ACTIVITIES

 - a lollipop